Rinoahu/SwiftOrtho_3k/README.md

 		A|a5	A|a6
 		...

-If users prefer [MCL](https://micans.org/mcl "https://micans.org/mcl"), they can follow the steps below:
+If users want to use the original [MCL](https://micans.org/mcl "https://micans.org/mcl") for clustering, they can follow the steps below:

         $cut -f2-4 input.fsa.sc.orth > input.fsa.sc.orth.xyz